JUNIOR LEADERSHIP 10/11 (YCPA-1A)

 Students can also elect to become certified in:

 - “Serving It Right” (a Responsible Beverage Service Program)

 - “Food Safe – Level One” (a highly recognized certification in the food and beverage industry)

 These certifications combined with several “hands-on” volunteer experiences will add another dimension to your RESUME and provide evidence to support your GRADUATION TRANSITIONS Program.
-Teacher support and expertise will be provided that will also assist in preparing you for your Grade 12 Grad Transition presentation and interview in May 2018.
-Possible HANDS-ON REAL-LIFE volunteer opportunities in 2017-2018 may include: BC Student Leadership Conference, Terry Fox Marathon of Hope, Richmond Addiction Services, WE Day, Dixon Craft Fair, CHIMO Crisis Services: Stepping Out Program, Richmond School Board Ambassadors, Windows of Hope, Christmas in Steveston, Autism Speaks Walk, City of Richmond Public Works Open House, Richmond Sports Awards, Good Shepherd Street Ministry, Richmond Youth Services Association, Heart and Stroke Foundation, various Volunteer Richmond opportunities, Steveston Community Center events/activities, etc. and numerous activities hosted at McMath.
+Teacher support and expertise will be provided that will also assist in preparing you for your Grade 12 Grad Transition presentation and interview in April 2019 or the Capstone Project in years that follow.
+Possible HANDS-ON REAL-LIFE volunteer opportunities in 2018-2019 may include: BC Student Leadership Conference, Terry Fox Marathon of Hope, Richmond Addiction Services, WE Day, Dixon Craft Fair, CHIMO Crisis Services: Stepping Out Program, Richmond School Board Ambassadors, Windows of Hope, Christmas in Steveston, Autism Speaks Walk, City of Richmond Public Works Open House, Richmond Sports Awards, Good Shepherd Street Ministry, Richmond Youth Services Association, Heart and Stroke Foundation, various Volunteer Richmond opportunities, Steveston Community Center events/activities, etc. and numerous activities hosted at McMath.
 These diverse volunteer opportunities will provide students with a chance to explore and practice skills directly related to the area of Human Services.